|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 The Memphis Water-works Company was incorporated in 1856 with D. M. Leatherman, J. B. Lamb, R. C. Brinkley, and William F. Barry appointed as commissioners to sell stock in the company "to establish and construct water-works in ihe city of Memphis, for the purpose of furnishing the population thereof with a plentiful supply of Water, by means of Artesian Wells, or otherwise."
 No evidence has been found that this company built anything.

-Alonzo R. Ketcham, superintendent of the Buffalo Water Works Company, was engaged as consulting engineer for the system and Galen W. Pearson as construction engineer.
+The company chose to install a Holly water works system, and Alonzo R. Ketcham, superintendent of the Buffalo Water Works Company, was engaged as consulting engineer for the system and Galen W. Pearson as construction engineer.
 The system began operating on March 6, 1873.
-Ordinance January 18, 1872.

 1887 was a year of significant advancements for utility services in Memphis.
 Drillers unexpectedly tapped into a pure, great tasting artesian water supply lying underneath the city and The Artesian Water Company was created.
 That same year, a dawning, known as the "electric age" began a new electrical phenomenon of powered light, appliances and other gizmos in homes and businesses.
 To meet the needs of the "electric age" locally, The Memphis Light and Power Company was formed to supply the city's electric needs.